GeoEngineers/GeoMapPing/README.md

 #What is GeoMapPing#

 GeoMapPing is a very simple web service monitoring tool written in <a href="http://nodejs.org">Node.js</a>.
-GeoMapPing can be setup to provide email alerts when a map service is no longer responding to API REST calls.
+GeoMapPing can be setup to provide email alerts (Amazon SES or SMTP) when a map service is no longer responding to API REST calls.
 GeoMapPing can be deployed in the Cloud or setup behind a organization firewall to monitor map services.

 #Prerequisites#